BradleyNgu/Hack-The-Hill/README.md

 # The Heart Stopper 💔

+The Heart Stopper: a means of regulating one’s energy drinking habits whilst maintaining the buzz necessary to tackle life’s biggest challenges, all with the point of a finger.
+Care to have a drink?

-This Python/C++ project uses the MediaPipe library to capture and recognize hand gesetures and sends the amount of fingers held up to an Arduino through serial communication.
-The project leverages computer vision to detect hand landmarks and identify how many fingers are extended using MediaPipe's hand tracking model.
-This information is then transmitted to the Arduino, where it turns a servo motar for a set ammount of time dependant on how many fingures are up.
+This Python/C++ project uses the OpenCV and MediaPipe libraries to capture hand positioning.
+It leverages MediaPipe's visual data collection to detect hand landmarks, then uses vector math to calculate the amount of fingers the user has extended.
+This information is then transmitted to the Arduino, where it turns a servo motor for a set amount of time dependent on how many fingers are up.

 ## Inspiration
 We love energy drinks -- who doesn’t?
 A quick pick-me-up can cure even the dreariest of moods.
 However, as we know, it is easy to go overboard unknowingly.
 Working on a late night project and - next thing you know - you've had several energy drinks within the span of a few short hours!
 If we could regulate our energy drinking habits all while sitting at the desk, we would be all the better off for it.